cabbage-crafting-company/life-sciences/README.md

 For the first half hour or so, you have to keep the situation in check.
 Bubbles may rise to the surface and you have to top off the silicone.
-A minor leakage can be saved, again, top it off, again and again, patiently, and the setting silicone will plug it.
+A minor leakage can be saved, top it off, again and again, patiently, and the setting silicone will plug it.

-### Breaking the mold
+## Breaking the mold

-After the silicone has set, break the mold, using some pliers or cutters or whatever.
+After the silicone has set, break the mold, using some pliers or cutters.
 The molds were never intended for multiple use.
 Remove all parts.
 Clean up your new toy.
 Remove unnecessary parts with a knife.
 Check for major defects.
-Check for platic parts stuck into the silicone.
+Check for platic bits stuck into the silicone.
 Wash the toy with plenty of hot water and soap.

-## Butt plug
+# Butt plug

 The mold has only two symmetric parts.
 Support is required.
 The casting hole is the whole bottom face.

-## Dick Squeezer 4
+# Dick Squeezer 4 / 5

 There is no parameter to adjust the inner diameter of the squeezer.
 Compiling the model prints the inner diameter to the log.